Good Samaritans save a driver having a medical issue at a busy intersection

 A driver experienced a medical episode while crossing a busy intersection in Boynton Beach, Fla.
 To her relief, a group of good Samaritans leaped into action, aiding the driver and saving everyone on the road from a potentially life-threatening crash.

-Video of the crash on May 5 went viral on Twitter after the Boynton Beach Police Department released traffic footage in an effort to thank those involved.
+Video of the incident on May 5 went viral on Twitter after the Boynton Beach Police Department released traffic footage in an effort to thank those involved.

 Watch as a group of Good Samaritans spring into action to help a woman who suffered a medical episode while driving on Woolbright Road.
 We want to reunite them with the woman whose life they saved.
 If you know them, email slaters@bbfl.us.— bbpd (@BBPD) May 11, 2022